-Faculty/Staff taking Student Research Assistants Abroad Bef fore student research assistants are paid, reimbursed, or have expenses covered (airfare/food/lodging), please be sure γοι have completed the following: Check to see if your student research assistant needs approval from Middlebury/MIIS in order to participate on the research project with you.
-If research is to be done abroad in a country where there is a US State Dept Travel Advisory, students must go through a review process overseen by the Global Operations Committee.
+Faculty/Staff taking Student Research Assistants Abroad

+Before student research assistants are paid, reimbursed, or have expenses covered (airfare/food/lodging), please be sure you you have completed the following: Check to see if your student research assistant needs approval from Middlebury/MIIS in order to participate on the research project with you.
+If research is to be done abroad in a country where there is a US State Dept Travel Advisory , students must go through a review process overseen by the Global Operations Committee.
 Students will be asked to complete the International Activity Approval Form in which they describe the risks and their emergency action/contingency plans.
 A decision will be communicated to the student within two weeks of receiving the request for review.
 If approval is granted, the faculty member will be expected to continue to monitor the situation that prompted the second level of review from the time of approval through the students' return.
 Ensure that the student has registered his/her travel in the college's Travel Registration system (for every trip abroad).
 (Though not required as a faculty member, you should register your own travel in that system.)
-Ensure that the student has secured adequate international insurance (medical, evacuation, and repatriation).
-Middlebury students can purchase a plan for the duration of their time abroad through HTH Worldwide for approximately \$50.00/month.
-Students who wish to enroll can enter code EWG-9608 on the home page under "Have a Group Access Code?"
+Secure Health Insurance policy if your current plan doesn't cover you overseas.
 Provide your student research assistant with the pre-departure checklist for students available here .
 If your student research assistant is not going to be paid (even if their expenses are being covered), inform the student that s/he must fill out the Volunteer Form.
 If you hire a Middlebury/MIIS student who is not a U.S. citizen, please have the student consult with the Tax Office and the International Student & Scholars office to ensure that s/he fully understands the tax obligations and immigration issues.
 If the student is a citizen of the country in which the research is being performed, there could be substantial tax obligations.
-Other Tips for Faculty/Staff Research Abroad VIS: a - before you go Ensure passport is valid for at least 6 months beyond your intended stay.
+Otl ner Tips for Faculty/Staff Research Abroad Vis a - before you go Ensure passport is valid for at least 6 months beyond your intended stay.

-Ensure passport is valid for at least 6 months beyond your intended stay.
 Obtain appropriate documentation to travel, study, work and/or reside in that country.
 See Immigration and Visa for visa agencies and be sure you apply for the appropriate visa if you will be on "college business" while abroad (including grant-funded projects).
 The U.S. State Department has "Country Information", including visa requirements for all countries.
 You may need official permissions for your research or for aspects of it (e.g., human subjects, archaeological research).
 You place yourself and the institution at risk if you do not obtain appropriate permissions.
 Keep copies of your passport and visa and work permit at home and with you when you are travelling.